 - Reward good behavior!

-Make sure the bottom of your soaking device is strong enough to take your horse's weight and shoes (if that's the case).
+Make sure the bottom of your soaking device is strong enough to take your horse’s weight and shoe.

 Some tips for making the soaking time pass easily: